oracle-livelabs/database/multitenant-value/mt-dev-agility/mt-for-dev-agility.md

     ![User HR in the HRTEST database has the same tables and row counts as the HRAPP source database.](./images/task6.3-hrtesttables.png " ")

 ## Task 7: Create a refreshable clone of the production HRAPP database, making it easy to update the test database with the latest data from production
-In the previous task, you cloned a database from the TEST to the DEV environment.
+In the previous task, you cloned a database from the PROD to the TEST environment.
 Since our example database is small, this copy created quickly.
 What if the source database was much larger, maybe a terabyte or more?
 What if the requirement was to have a fresh clone weekly?
 When dealing with larger databases, those requirements result in a large amount of data having to flow across the network, and a longer time needed for the refreshes to complete.
 Oracle Database Multitenant solves these challenges with refreshable PDBs.
 Refreshable PDB clones allow the copy to be updated with only the database changes that have taken place since the previous copy was done.
 Typically, this would mean only a fraction of the source data needs to be copied during each refresh.

 In this task, you will create a refreshable "test master" database, which will be used to support test and development team activity.